5 Good Shade Trees for Southern Florida

-If you live in Southern Florida, one thing that you know is that it can get very hot there.
+If you live in Clearwater, one thing that you know is that it can get very hot there.
 That’s why you want to know what good shade trees that you can buy that are perfect for the region.
 Below are 5 trees you want to consider when you’re looking for good shade trees for Florida and what they have to offer.

 This tree is a Florida Keys native and it produces capsules that are black seeded and small, which are not edible.
 It grows to be 40-50 feet high and will stay green through the year.
 The tree’s trunk is smooth, and it will form a complete crown as it grows.

 One of the most interesting things about the tree is the blue-green leaves.
 These leaves contain tannins, which often stain things like walkways or driveways if you wait a while to clean them up. this tree’s appreciated for the beautiful foliage as well as its branching, and finally for its shade.

 These deep rooting trees are very resilient, and they hold strong even when there’s a hurricane.
 This means that it’s perfect for South Florida.
 They also are great to use for windbreaks, which means that not only can they give you shade but they also can help protect your buildings during a storm.